 Example Breakdown

 Let’s say you’re purchasing a property worth 10 million dirhams, and it’s slated to be ready in three years.
-Here’s how the payments would typically be structured:
+Here’s how the payment plan property dubai would typically be structured:

 Financing the Final Payment